Learning and Living Together

 Rationale:

+At Cale Green Primary School, we believe staff, parents and children are entitled to a safe and protective environment in which to learn and work.
 We strive to ensure that our school offers a warm and nurturing environment.
-All members of the school community and visitors should demonstrate mutual respect.
-To work and grow respectively together we use restorative approaches as the foundation of our practice.
-We work ‘with’ families.
-However, any behaviour that may lead to feelings of harassment, alarm or distress to members of our community, will not be tolerated and action will be taken.
+All members of the school community and visitors should treat each other and be treated with respect.
+To work and grow respectfully together we use restorative approaches as the foundation of our practice.
+Any behaviour that may lead to feelings of harassment, alarm or distress to members of our community, will not be tolerated and action will be taken.
+This policy outlines our expectations of all adults- staff and visitors (including families)

 Aims: